PoisotLab/MS_befwm_softwarenote/ms.md

 ## Saving simulations and output format

-The core function `simulate` perform the main simulation loop.
+The core function `simulate` performs the main simulation loop.
 It takes two arguments, `p` -- the dictionary generated through the `model_parameters` function and containing the entire set of parameters -- and `biomass`, a vector that contains the initial biomasses for every population.
 Three keywords